 54, and within it — a file by the name of

-git actually takes the first two characters of the SHA-1 hash and uses them as the name of a directory, and the remaining characters are used as the filename, for the file that actually contains the blob.
+git actually takes the first two characters of the of the SHA-1 hash and uses them as the name of a working directory, and the remaining SHA-1 characters are used as the filename, for the file that actually contains the blob object.

 Why is that so?
 Consider a fairly big repository, one that has 300,000 objects (blobs, trees, and commits) in its database.
 To look up a hash inside that list of 300,000 hashes can take a while.
 Thus,

 git simply divides that problem by 256.
-To look up for the hash above,
+To look up the hash above,

 git would first look for the directory named